Showing posts with label georgia. Show all posts

 My husband took the girls home.

-We were about 15 miles north of Dothan when we stop for gas, drinks, peanuts, and beef jerky.
+We were about 15 miles north of Dothan when we stopped for gas, drinks, peanuts, and beef jerky.

-We stop at Fred’s in South Georgia to get Ron a toothbrush, toothpaste, deodorant, Doctor peppers, popcorn, nuts, raisins, and mountain dews.
+We stopped at Fred's in South Georgia to get Ron a toothbrush, toothpaste, deodorant, Dr. Peppers, popcorn, nuts, raisins, and Mountain Dews.

 We almost had a wreck when a car pulled out in front of us.